filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 database (such as WebSql, or SqLite in a Cordova based App).
 For 2 Users to share a Repository it must be present on their devices and the schemas used by that repository must be installed in AIRport databases on those devices.

+What AIRport needs is a means of sharing data and blockchains fit that role well.
+Especially if they support Directed Asyclical Graphs because each commit into a Repository transaction log is a block on a chain, with different sub-chains being resolved in AIRport software to build a complete picture of people modifying Repository data at different times and locations, potentially without online connectivity.

 ## Value